 Once the deadline has passed for the General student profile, all students who completed this profile will then be given the opportunity to complete the Faculty-specific profile(s) for their program.
-The deadline for the Faculty-specific profile(s) is October 24, 2014.
+The deadline for the Faculty-specific profile(s) for 2014/2015 was October 24, 2014.

 In order to be considered for any competitive scholarship or award opportunity that is provided by our donors, all student profiles must be completed on LORIS by these deadlines.
 To maximize the number of opportunities that you can be considered for, the completion of all application/profiles that are on LORIS is mandatory.

 All recipients of competitive scholarships and awards will be notified by e-mail to the WLU email account by late February.